-"Merging Health Tech - Clean Tech - Green Tech" The platform improves service delivery and achieves better outcomes for the hospital, its patients, staff, and the environment.
-The Pharmafilter System is designed to: - - 1.
-Substantially reduce waste and eliminate associated waste staffing and management costs. - 2.
+The platform improves service delivery and achieves better outcomes for the hospital, its patients, staff, and the environment.

+The Pharmafilter System is designed to:

+- 1. Substantially reduce waste and eliminate associated waste staffing and management costs. - 2.
 Decontaminate and recycle water used by the hospital and reduce costs, up to 70% recycling possible. - 3.
-Process and decontaminate all hospital-originating hazardous substances/materials, with none entering the environment. - 4.
-Automate the transport and decontamination of hospital arising waste material. - 5.
+Process and decontaminate all hospital-originating hazardous substances/materials, and prevention of these entering the environment. - 4.
+Automate the transport and decontamination of hospital generated waste material, reducing the opportunity for cross-contamination moments and needle stick injuries. - 5.
 Remove buffering, storing, and reduce internal waste movement throughout the hospital. - 6.
-Enable cleaner, safer, more efficient working practice with the potential to render many parts of existing source segregation waste management procedures obsolete. - 7.
-Create a platform to develop new approaches for reducing the risk of hospital-acquired infections, notably C.Diff, and improved efficiencies around Norovirus breakout.
-(HAI occurs at an incidence level of 7/8% in hospitals Source) - 8.
-Prevent the discharge of anti-microbials, pharmaceuticals, and other healthcare-specific contaminants micro-pollutants, and pathogens in hospital wastewater to public infrastructure.
-AMR and Covid 19. - 9.
-Harvest energy from the organic fraction of the wastes processed on-site (Biogas). - 10.
-Convert to energy the non-organic fraction of waste of high calorific value with 100% diversion from landfill.
-(RDF) - 11.
-Develop data and critical information on waste, wastewater management, influent and effluent. - 12.
-Future proof for legislation, increased associated cost including improved clinical cost-benefit opportunities. - 13.
-Better and improved uses of resources and increased safety in related waste handling. - 14.
-Reduction of truck movement servicing the waste. - 15.
+Enable cleaner, safer, more efficient working practices with the potential to render many parts of existing source segregation of waste management procedures obsolete. - 7.
+Create a platform to develop new approaches for reducing the risk of hospital-acquired infections, notably C. Diff, and improved efficiencies around Norovirus breakout.
+(HAI occurs at an incidence level of c 6% in hospitals.) - 8.
+Prevent the discharge of anti-microbials, pharmaceuticals, and other healthcare-specific micro-pollutants, pathogens contained in hospital wastewater to public infrastructure (e.g., including AMR and Covid 19). - 9.
+Recovers energy from the organic fraction of the wastes processed on-site (Biogas). - 10.
+The remaining non-organic fraction is recovered, recycled or repurposed resulting in 100% diversion of all waste from landfill. - 11.
+Develop data and critical information on waste, wastewater management, both influent and effluent. - 12.
+Future proof for legislation, increases in associated costs, including improved clinical cost-benefit opportunities. - 13.
+Better and improved use of resources and increased safety in related waste handling. - 14.
+Reduction of truck movements servicing the hospital waste. - 15.
 When fully optimised, hospitals are supported and empowered to make real progress towards meeting carbon reduction targets and progressively improving their carbon and environmental footprint.

+Hospital Wastewater

-Hospital Wastewater The wastewater of hospitals comprises a high concentration of pharmaceuticals, such as antibiotics, painkillers, cytotoxic substances, heart medicines, and contrast media.
+The wastewater of hospitals comprises a high concentration of pharmaceuticals, such as antibiotics, painkillers, cytotoxic substances, heart medicines, and contrast media.
 These substances are released through urine and faeces to the wastewater system and, despite excellent biological treatment in wastewater treatment plants, are ultimately discharged into surface water.
 It is now understood that these toxic and mutagenic compounds are responsible for disrupting water life and causing disease and malformation in water organisms through their hormone-disrupting activity, among others.
-At this moment, these kinds of substances are the emerging focus in environmental policy.
+At this moment, these disrupting substances are focusing environmental policy.
 Placing this issue high on the agenda, the World Health Organization (WHO) published a list of global priority pathogens (GPP) - identifying species of bacteria with critical, high, and medium antibiotic resistance (AR).

-Antimicrobial resistance (AMR) threatens the effective prevention and treatment of an ever-increasing variety of infections caused by bacteria, parasites, viruses, and fungi.
+Antimicrobial resistance (AMR) threatens the effective prevention and treatment of an ever- increasing variety of infections caused by bacteria, parasites, viruses, and fungi.